NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Introduction

-Hate speech, a conscious and willful public statement intended to defame a group of people, is always a threat on social media platforms that might cause cyberbullying.
-Many popular social media platforms, such as Twitter and Reddit, published specific hateful conduct policies and applied machine learning algorithms for hate speech detection to diminish its effects.
-Meanwhile, they also provide advanced muting options so that users can block the words they do not intend to see, such as those provided by Facebook and Twitter.
-However, trolls sometimes use another spelling of a potentially offensive word, such as text perturbation, to evade such hate speech detection systems.
-At the same time, a human being can still understand the meaning.
-These text perturbations have been produced in lots of different ways.
+\newcolumntype{P}[1]{>{\arraybackslash}p{#1}} These text perturbations have been produced in lots of different ways.
 One might use \textit{visually similar} characters to replace the original alphabetical characters.
-For example, ``ni66er" is commonly used to perturb the word ``nigger".
+For example, ``pr0test" is commonly used to perturb the word ``protest".
 Another perturbation strategy trolls are likely to use \textit{repeating or removing} certain characters in a word, e.g., ``bitch"$\rightarrow$``bitttch," ``stupid"$\rightarrow$``stupd."
-Other approaches to produce text perturbations include \textit{placeholder} (``shit"$\rightarrow$``sh\_t"), \textit{lower-upper-case}(``democrats"$\rightarrow$``democRATs"), and the combination from any of the above approaches.
-These various text perturbations could be a problem that nullifies the effects of safeguard machine learning algorithms.
+Other approaches to produce text perturbations include \textit{placeholder strategy} (``shit"$\rightarrow$``sh\_t"), \textit{lower-upper-case strategy} (``democrats"$\rightarrow$``democRATs"), and the combination of above approaches.
+These various text perturbations could be a problem that voids the effects of safeguarding ML algorithms.